• Home

 Books Read

-7) A Beastly Kind of Earl by Mia Vincy (★★★☆☆ – e-book, owned, Amazon) – A historical romance with a really inventive plot that didn’t fully live up to my expectations.
+5) A Dangerous Kind of Lady by Mia Vincy (★★★☆☆ – e-book, owned, Amazon) – A historical romance that just didn’t hold my attention like I hoped.

 Book Challenges